athombv/io.home-assistant/README.md

 way around, because Home Assistant lets Homey know what changed, because Homey is subscribed to the Home Assistant entities and listens to the states of Home Assistant devices.
 If a value has changed, ex. temperature, Home Assistant says to Homey "Hey!
-The temperature has changed, I have this new value for you!"
+The temperature has changed, I have this new value for you!" or if a light is toggled on/off, Home Assistant gives the new state to Homey.

 ## How to install and set up

-WIP
+To use this application you need an active Home Assistant installation in your household.
+You also need a Homey Cloud account active.

 ## How it works